stefano-garzarella/sgarzare-blog/content/posts/2021-01-22-socat-vsock.md

 `socat` could be very useful for concatenating and redirecting sockets.
 In this section we will see some examples.

-All examples below refer to a guest with `CID 42` that we created using [virt-builder](https://libguestfs.org/virt-builder.1.html) and
+Examples below refer to a guest with `CID 42` that we created using [virt-builder](https://libguestfs.org/virt-builder.1.html) and
 [virt-install](https://virt-manager.org/)